‘They had to come out of the closet:’ Women and seniors in Georgia rally behind Biden

 “They finally realized that the stakes were too high and that they had to come out of the closet as Democrats so to speak,” said Jacqui Bettadapur, the chairwoman of the Cobb County Democratic Party, of the movement by the women in her neighborhood.

 A Washington Post polling average showed Biden ahead by just two points in Georgia, which is statistically insignificant.
-That’s enough to draw major attention to the state in the campaign’s final days: President Trump is holding a rally innd Biden’s running mate, Sen. Kamala D. Harris (D-Calif.) campaigned in Gwinnett County on Sunday afternoon.
+That’s enough to draw major attention to the state in the campaign’s final days: President Trump is holding a rally in and Biden’s running mate, Sen. Kamala D. Harris (D-Calif.) campaigned in Gwinnett County on Sunday afternoon.
 Former President Barack Obama will visit Atlanta to get out the vote on Monday.

 America’s suburbs are also getting more diverse, and the Biden campaign is counting on high turnout from Black and Brown voters, the fastest-growing demographics in Georgia, to push it over the finish line.
 Among Black voters, Biden leads Trump by a whopping 89 percentage points, according to a Quinnipiac Poll released in mid-October.